ermongroup/cs228-notes/learning/latent/index.md

 This optimization objective is considerably more difficult than regular log-likelihood, even for directed graphical models.
 For one, we can see that the summation inside the log makes it impossible to decompose $$p(x)$$ into a sum of log-factors.
 Hence, even if the model is directed, we can no longer derive a simple closed form expression for the parameters.

-{% marginfigure 'gmm1' 'assets/img/mixture.png' 'Exponential family distributions (gray lines) have concave log-likelihoods.
-However, a weighted mixture of such distributions is no longer concave (black line).' %}
+{% include marginfigure.html id="gmm1" url="assets/img/mixture.png" description="Exponential family distributions (gray lines) have concave log-likelihoods.
+However, a weighted mixture of such distributions is no longer concave (black line)." %}
 Looking closer at the distribution of a data point $$x$$, we also see that it is actually a mixture
 {%math%}
 p(x) = \sum_z p(x|z) p(z)